Imran4424/Machine-Learning-Models/README.md

 $P(A)$ is the probability of event A occurring
 $P(B)$ is the probability of event B occurring

-Naive Bayes supervised machine learning model build upon this Bayes Theorem.
-That's why Naive Bayes is also called probabilistic machine learning model.
-Naive Bayes machine learning model use this conditional probabilistic calculation of features using Bayes Theorem for performing classification in the given dataset.
+The Naive Bayes supervised machine learning model is based on Bayes' Theorem, which is why it is also referred to as a probabilistic machine learning model.
+The Naive Bayes model employs conditional probability calculations of features to classify data within a given dataset.

-To understand this model better, let's assume a scenario of two probabilistic outcome walk to office or drive to office based on person's age and salary.
-There can be lot more features these two, for example, distance between house and office, is the person sick or not, own a car or not, etc. But for simplicity check, let's consider first mentioned two features.
+To understand this model better, let's assume a scenario of two probabilistic outcomes walk to the office or drive to the office based on a person's age and salary.
+There can be a lot more features than these two, for example, the distance between the house and the office, is the person sick or not, owns a car or not, etc. But for simplicity check, let's consider first mentioned two features.

 ![Naive Bayes Dataset](NaiveBayesDataset.png)